lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 ### Banning Trolls

-In the [web portal configuration](/tutorials/config/ban.md), you can designate certain IP addresses and/or hostnames as suspect or banned sites.
-Players from banned sites will be unable to log in at all.
-Players from suspect sites can log in, but you will be alerted via staff job any time a new character first logs in from that site.
+In the [web portal banned/suspect sites configuration](/tutorials/config/ban), you can designate certain IP addresses and/or hostnames as suspect or banned sites.

+Banning a site prevents players from logging in at all from that site.

+Marking a site as suspect will alert you (via staff job) any time a new character first logs in for the first time from that site.

 The [findsite](/help/1-0/manage/findsite/) command helps you to find the IP and host of a troublesome player so you can add their site to the banned or suspect lists.

-If a troll is using a proxy to evade your siteban, the ban configuration can also block known proxy servers.
+Only part of a site needs to match, so listing `verizon.net` would block 123.456.pool.verizon.net and 678.901.pool.verizon.net and so forth.

+> **Tip:** Be wary of making the match *too* broad.
+You don't want to block an entire region of the country.

+### Blacklisting Proxy Sites

+_Developed with assistance from Ashen Shugar@RhostMUSH._

+If someone is using a proxy server, banning them can be like playing whack-a-mole as they keep switching IPs.
+An extreme measure is to ban all known proxy sites.
+This can make things more difficult for a troll, but at a risk of blocking users who are running a proxy server for legitimate reasons.

+To ban proxy sites, simply enable the option in the [web portal banned/suspect sites configuration](/tutorials/config/ban)

+> **Note:**  There are thousands of proxy IPs on the Internet, and the list is constantly changing.
+Blocking them all is impossible, but blocking some can sometimes be better than nothing.

 ### Monitoring Trolls

 General commands are routinely logged for everyone, but private conversations (pages, poses, mail and channels) are not.
 Ares does not have a 'SUSPECT' flag in the way you might be used to from other MU* servers.
 It is often used for malicious purposes and rarely for good.
-Players can individually choose to monitor pages to report harassment, as explained in the *Player Commands* section above.
+Players have tools to report page and channel harassment, as explained in the *Player Commands* section above.